 Weekly Ropes Course activities provide exciting opportunities for students to explore the therapeutic core competencies.
 Through a series of initiative games, low ropes course activities, and high ropes course challenges, students learn how to build relationships of trust with their community while having fun and taking risks together.
 Through the use of metaphor and predetermined challenges, certified ropes course facilitators assist students in exploring their own personal fears and limitations, while learning to build and maintain trust and achieve success together.

 Adventure activities are specifically chosen to provide opportunities for conversations and processing moments with our students.
 For eight to ten weeks we focus on different adventures such as rock climbing, canoeing, fly fishing, wake boarding, wilderness survival skills, backpacking and cycling.
 As students grow in their knowledge and experience of these different activities they are encouraged to find their own limitations and challenged to exceed them.

-Each sequence is ended by a 3-4 day camping trip where students travel to a unique and exciting location to demonstrate the hard and soft skills they've learned.
+Each sequence has a trip where students travel to a unique and exciting location to demonstrate the hard and soft skills they’ve learned.
 The camping trips, or Engineered Experiences are specifically designed to create challenges and growth opportunities for students.
-Students are given a chance to celebrate the growth and successes they've had throughout the duration of the sequence.
+Students are given a chance to celebrate the growth and successes they’ve had throughout the duration of the sequence.